Fractured Spinal Vertebrae

 Compression fracture treatments:

 Thankfully, treatment for compression fractures is fairly conservative and treatable.
 The majority of treatment can happen through a combination of reducing your activities and medications.
 Conservative methods of treatment include activity modification for short periods of time, and back bracing to help limit motion of affected area - check out BraceAbility’s compression brace options here.
 Some people with severe cases may have to turn to surgery as the best option.

 Wedge Compression Fracture

 A wedge compression fracture is similar to a vertebral compression fracture.
-However, a wedge fracture means that the vertebrae was fractured at the front of the bone in the front of the spine.
+However, a wedge fracture means that the vertebrae were fractured at the front of the bone in the front of the spine.

 I most likely have a wedge compression fracture if:

 The wedge compression fracture is in the thoracic spine.
 Wedge compression fractures occur anteriorly or laterally.
 Wedge compression fractures are most commonly anterior.

 Symptoms of compression fractures are very similar to symptoms of general compression fractures.
 However, they do affect the vertebrae in different ways so there is a difference.